Azure/RGCOPY/rgcopy-docu.md

 2. The source RG must not be changed.
 Therefore:
     - snapshots must not be created (use parameter `skipSnapshots`)
     - the following parameters are *not* allowed: `snapshotVolumes`, `createVolumes`, `createDisks`, and `pathPreSnapshotScript`
-3. The source RG and all target RGs must be in the same region.
-For copying to a different region, a snapshot copy is used which changes the status of the snapshots in the source RG (the incremental snapshot in the source RG is no longer the latest snapshot).
+3. The source RG and all target RGs must be in the same region when running multiple instances of RGCOPY in parallel.

 RGCOPY does not double check whether another instance of RGCOPY is running.
 When running multiple instances of RGCOPY in parallel, you must take care of the restrictions on your own.